siouan/frontend-gradle-plugin/README.md

 takes advantage of [Gradle incremental build][gradle-incremental-build], and is not executed again unless at least one of the events below occurs:

-- the plugins change in the project.
+- The plugins change in the project.
 - At least one of the properties `nodeVersion`, `nodeDistributionUrl`, `nodeInstallDirectory` is modified.
 - The content of the directory pointed by the `nodeInstallDirectory` is modified.

 In other cases, the task will be marked as _UP-TO-DATE_ during a Gradle build, and skipped.

 This task should not be executed directly.
-It will be called automatically by Gradle, if another task depends on it.
+It is called automatically by Gradle, if the `installFrontend` task is executed.

 ### Install Yarn